Two smiling men sit shoulder-to-shoulder in front of a laptop and look over a paper document together.

 Commit to a Payment Amount

-Commit to paying the same amount every month, even as your credit card debt and required minimum payments decrease.
+Commit to paying the same amount monthly, even if your credit card debt and required minimum payments decrease.

 "As your balances go down, your minimum payments go down, and the effect of your payments goes up, so you'll start paying off your debt faster," Black said.
 "The momentum can be really motivating."

 There isn't a one-size-fits-all approach to paying off credit cards.
-Just like tracking your spending, Black said to choose the strategy that's right for you.
+Just like tracking your spending, Black suggests choosing the strategy right for you.

 "Decide which plan is the one you can stick with and hold yourself accountable," she said.

-Remember you'll keep paying the same total amount every month toward your debt, even when your required payments decrease.
+Remember, you'll keep paying the same monthly amount toward your debt, even when your required payments decrease.
 Use a credit card debt repayment calculator to see how long it will take to pay it off.

 Here are three popular — and effective — repayment methods: